trcmohitmandokhot/staticwebsteps/README.md

 | 0 Installations and Prep | [Here]()  |   |

 # Appendix
-* Consider moving this to its own .md file and provide appropriate link *
+*Consider moving this to its own .md file and provide appropriate link*
 ## Approach & Rules
 1. Each section includes one or more steps.
 2. When changes to the website are made, code is pushed to Github.
 When code is pushed, the section is also published.
-  2.1 Changes to the website can be visual, functional (adding a button), or method (improvement in method).
+  - Changes to the website can be visual, functional (adding a button), or method (improvement in method).
 3. Readme sections should have a clickable reference to version of repo, which includes a code.